apache/druid/docs/querying/aggregations.md

 }
 ```

 > JavaScript-based functionality is disabled by default.
-Please refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.
+Refer to the Druid [JavaScript programming guide](../development/javascript.md) for guidelines about using Druid's JavaScript functionality, including instructions on how to enable it.

 ## Miscellaneous aggregations